-Saint-Gobain SA understands the reason for their SAP authorization challenges prior to their GRC journey and wants to ensure that the solution stays in good shape.
-They understand that much of the integrity of their authorization solution relies on the abilities of their outsourced provider to implement best practices in line with the new approach.
+Saint-Gobain SA understands the reason for their SAP authorisation challenges prior to their GRC journey and wants to ensure that the solution stays in good shape.
+They understand that much of the integrity of their authorisation solution relies on the abilities of their outsourced provider to implement best practices in line with the new approach.

-The failures experienced with previously outsourced providers highlighted that they are not just wanting to outsource authorizations.
+The failures experienced with previously outsourced providers highlighted that they are not just wanting to outsource authorisations.
 Instead, they are looking for a more comprehensive offering: GRC as a managed service.

 What is GRC as a managed service?

-For SAP GRC, a managed service extends beyond standard SAP authorizations to include risk, controls and audit support.
+For SAP GRC, a managed service extends beyond standard SAP authorisations to include risk, controls and audit support.